Steering Wheel Turns By Itself While Driving (9 Common Reasons)

 8. Trapped Air In The Power Steering System

 Air is usually trapped in the power steering system that is hydraulically operated.
-The working or hydraulic power steering system is the same as the hydraulic braking system in which a piston moves back and forth when fluid pressure is applied.
-The power steering system has a pump that pulls steering fluid from the reservoir through the return line and pushes it through the high-pressure line.
-The pump is driven by the engine through a belt drive system.
+The working of the hydraulic power steering system is the same as the hydraulic braking system in which a piston moves back and forth when fluid pressure is applied.

 First, you should check if the steering fluid line is bent or kinked in.
 Also, carefully look at the steering system diagram of your respective engine and verify that lines are hooked up correctly.